boryspaulewicz/matematyka_dla_psychologow/Lean_dla_psychologow_1z.md

 zdania `a` można zrobić dowód zdania `a`.
 Jeżeli mam dowód zdania `a`, to mam dowód zdania `a`.
 Jeżeli `a` jest prawdziwe, to `a` jest prawdziwe.
 Jeżeli `a`, to `a`.
-Z perspektywy teorii typów zależnych, izomorfizmu Curry'ego-Howarda, i logiki konstruktywnej, to jest wszystko to samo, tylko inaczej interpretowane przez nas, użytkownika/obserwatora.
+Z perspektywy teorii typów zależnych, izomorfizmu Curry'ego-Howarda, i logiki konstruktywnej, to jest wszystko to samo, tylko inaczej interpretowane przez każdego z nas, to jest przez użytkownika lub obserwatora.

 Oto nazwany (`t1`) dowód zdania (`a → a`), czyli twierdzenie: